Teaching emotions for kids is easy with these social-emotional learning ideas and activities for the classroom.

 - Play Games: One fun way to introduce, teach, and practice the names of emotions is to play an engaging game with students, such as these emoji card games, matching games, and board game.

-2. Teach Healthy Expression of Emotions for Kids
+2. Teaching Kids Healthy Expression of Emotions

 We all feel the full range of emotions.
 Wherever they are on the happy or sad, engaged or bored, proud or embarrassed, ends of the spectrum, we can help them express those emotions in a safe and healthy way.
 The classroom is a great place to learn and practice!